atomrc/cyclejs-auth0/README.md

                     div("Please log in") //not logged
             }),

-+        auth0: getProfileRequest$ //sending the profile request to the auth0 driver }
++        auth0: getUserInfoRequest$ //sending the user info request to the auth0 driver }
 }
 ```